henrikH711/3d-model-viewer/Readme.md

 I haven't give a name for this project yet..
-Maybe I'll transform this into a react-app.
-I'm just testing my skills on this.
+I'm going to turn this  into a react-app later as I progress through my learning course.